shinh/elvm/README.md

 LLVM bitcode, EIR is designed to be extremely simple, so there's more chance we can write a translator from EIR to an esoteric language.

-Currently, there are 13 backends:
+Currently, there are 14 backends:

 * Ruby
 * Python
 * JavaScript
 * Java
 * Emacs Lisp
+* Bash
 * C
 * i386-linux
 * C-INTERCAL